-- 1. Support and advice to the minister in pastoral charge and the church stewards regarding safeguarding matters. - 2.
-With the support of the minister in pastoral charge, prompt recording and reporting of any safeguarding concerns of which they are made aware.
+- 1. Support and advice to the circuit superintendent and the circuit stewards regarding safeguarding matters. - 2.
+With the support of the circuit superintendent, prompt recording and reporting of any safeguarding concerns of which they are made aware.
 This will include appropriate referral to statutory agencies and DSOs, as required by Methodist Church Safeguarding Policy, Procedures and Guidance. - 3.
-Making appropriate arrangements for the secure storage, retention and appropriate sharing of safeguarding information held by the church. - 4.
-Promoting the safety and well-being of all children and vulnerable adults within the church. - 5.
-Presenting a report to each Church Council meeting about safeguarding events (noting the need for confidentiality regarding specific cases) and reminding relevant parties (where necessary) that safeguarding should be a standing item on the Church Council meeting agenda. - 6.
-Receiving and reviewing church risk assessments and training schedules and sharing with the church council meeting annually. - 7.
-Attending the church steward meetings as necessary to discuss concerns brought to their attention. - 8.
-Ensuring that the church is compliant with Methodist Church Safeguarding Policies, Procedures and Guidance. - 9.
-Working with the minister with pastoral responsibility and the DSO regarding safeguarding concerns. - 10.
+Making appropriate arrangements for the secure storage, retention and appropriate sharing of safeguarding information held by the circuit. - 4.
+Promoting the safety and well-being of all children and vulnerable adults within the circuit. - 5.
+Presenting a report to each circuit meeting about safeguarding events (noting the need for confidentiality regarding specific cases) and reminding relevant parties (where necessary) that safeguarding should be a standing item on the Circuit Meeting agenda

+- 6. Receiving and reviewing church risk assessments and training schedules for each church in the circuit and sharing with the circuit meeting annually. - 7.
+Attending the circuit staff meeting as necessary to discuss concerns brought to their attention. - 8.
+Liaising with individual church safeguarding officers to offer guidance and check they are complying with Methodist Church Safeguarding Policies, Procedures and Guidance.
+This should include at least one annual meeting. - 9.
+Working with the superintendent minister, ministers and the DSO regarding safeguarding concerns. - 10.
 Attending and active participation at safeguarding training, district safeguarding events and meetings. - 11.
 Work with local ecumenical partners and their safeguarding representatives. - 12.
-Reviewing the church safeguarding policy annually prior to presentation to the Church Council Meeting. - 13.
+Reviewing safeguarding policies for each church in the circuit prior to presentation to the Circuit Meeting. - 13.
 Supporting the circuit superintendent with the annual review of the circuit safeguarding policy and sending a copy to the DSO. - 14.
-Maintaining of a record of all people within the church who have received Foundation Module, Foundation Refresher Module, together with dates of attendance. - 15.
-Ensuring that training is offered to those working with children and vulnerable adults, holding an office of responsibility, or are in other applicable roles as defined in Appendix III of the Methodist Church Safeguarding Policy, Procedures and Guidance.

-- 16. Overseeing timely delivery of appropriate training, in liaison with the accredited Circuit Trainers. - 17.
-Advising where necessary of the requirement to adopt a safer recruitment policy and to carry out required procedures when appointing staff or volunteers. - 18.
-DBS verification on behalf of the church and wider circuit. - 19.
-Retaining records of names of those at church level who have DBS checks. - 20.
-Providing reminders about the need to apply or reapply for checks in accordance with the Methodist Church policy (for updates, the period is currently every five years). - 21.
+Maintaining of a record of all people within the circuit who have received Foundation Module, Foundation Refresher Module (prior to 2020), together with dates of attendance - 15.
+Ensuring that training is offered to those working with children and vulnerable adults, holding an office of responsibility, or are in other applicable roles as defined in Appendix III of the Methodist Church Safeguarding Policy, Procedures and Guidance. - 16.
+Overseeing timely delivery of appropriate training, in liaison with the Church Safeguarding Officers and accredited Circuit Trainers - 17.
+Advising all churches in the circuit of the requirement to adopt a safer recruitment policy and to carry out required procedures when appointing staff or volunteers - 18.
+DBS verification on behalf of the circuit. - 19.
+Retaining records of names of those at circuit level who have DBS checks. - 20.
+Providing reminders to church safeguarding officers about the need to apply or reapply for checks in accordance with the Methodist Church policy (for updates, the period is currently every five years). - 21.
 Assisting the DSO with setting up Monitoring and Support Groups for those subject to safeguarding contracts and reminding the chairs of groups when reviews are due. - 22.
 Maintaining a directory of useful names and contact details.

-Where a church safeguarding officer carries out the above activities, there is a requirement for supervisory oversight, which will be arranged by the superintendent minister and carried out by them or a nominated substitute.
+Where a circuit safeguarding officer carries out the above activities, there is a requirement for supervisory oversight, which will be arranged by the superintendent minister and carried out by them or a nominated substitute.
 Records of oversight meetings will be signed and agreed.
 Supervision will include consideration of wellbeing and discussions of the areas of activity included within the role on a regular basis.